-Rahul Gandhi says, ‘Coco-Cola was started by a person who sold shikanji’, Tweeple can’t stop countering with memes
+Rahul Gandhi says, ‘Coca-Cola was started by a person who sold shikanji’, Tweeple can’t stop countering with memes

 Congress President Rahul Gandhi on Monday said the Coca-Cola was founded by a person who used to sell ‘Shikanji’ in America while the founder of McDonald’s used to run a ‘dhaba’ in the country.
-Talking at the national OBC convention for the party at Talkatora Stadium in the Capital, the Congress leader took a jibe at the Opposition by saying he wants to see those dhaba owners in India who have turned into the founders of Coca Cola and McDonad.
+Talking at the national OBC convention for the party at Talkatora Stadium in the Capital, the Congress leader took a jibe at the Opposition by saying he wants to see those dhaba owners in India who have turned into the founders of Coca-Cola and McDonald’s.
 However, the politician’s unusual remark grabbed attention from all sides.

 ALSO READ | Rahul Gandhi attacks Modi over farmer protests, says PM has time only for rich businessmen